-Learni ng Outcome Relevant modules
+Learning Outcome Relevant modules

+A7.1 9 CON7CMC

-A7.1 Define the roles of the commercial manager as a team leader in the context of international construction projects.
-CON7CMC
+leader in the context of international construction projects.
 QSP7PCM

-A7.2 Demonstrate awareness of contemporary and current CON7CMC

-quantity surveying issues in the built environment as informed LAW7LFS

-by research and practice.
-QSP7PCM

-PRJ7PRA/

-PRJ7PRS

-A7.3 Give examples of the selection of the techniques for commercial management of construction projects, taking into account interaction with other areas of the organisation.
-CON7CMC

-QSP7BEC

-QSP7CAP

-QSP7PCM

-QSP7SPT

-A7.4 A7.4 Interrelate knowledge of cost planning and management, bills of quantities production, value and risk management and dispute resolution, for the effective management and implementation of construction projects.
-LAW7LFS
+Learni Learning Outcome Relevant modules A7.2 Demonstrate awareness of contemporary and current CON7CMC quantity surveying issues in the built environment as informed by research and practice.
+LAW7LFS by research and practice.
+QSP7PCM PRJ7PRA/ PRJ7PRS A7.3 Give examples of the selection of the techniques for CON7CMC commercial management of construction projects, taking into QSP7BEC account interaction account interaction with other areas of the organisation.
+QSP7CAP QSP7PCM QSP7SPT A7.4 Interrelate knowledge of cost planning and management, bills LAW7LFS of quantities production, value and risk management and dispute resolution, for the effective management and QSP7BEC implementation of construction projects.

-QSP7BEC

 QSP7PCM